 - The cornering lug is beyond the sidewall in Image C. To engage the lugs, you will need a much greater lean angle, and you will be tilting the bike to its side even more.

-For travel bikes that have a total wheel journey of 140+mm, the transitional knobs are skipped.
+Travel bikes that have a total wheel travel of 140+mm, the transitional knobs are skipped.
 Only the beefy side knobs and center knobs can be seen.
 To get the most out of such “aggressive” tread patterns, riders will need to lean over the bike ( similar to DH ).
 On hardpack conditions that run dry, tires with compact knobs with reduced tread depth are used.
-Taller knobs are widely spaced to be used in muddy conditions.
+Taller knobs are widely spaced to be used on muddy conditions.
 If the knobs are spaced very wide, extra rubber is placed between them so that they are protected better.

 The right tire will have the right tread pattern.
 On mountain bike tires, we can see knobs that vary in terms of direction, shapes, and orientation.